Back to Library

 Exercise Guide

-How to do a resistance band clam shell
+How to do resistance band clam shell

-Master setup, range of motion, and tempo with step-by-step instructions so every rep is more effective and safer.
+Master the setup, range of motion, and tempo for safer, more effective reps.

 The resistance band clam shell is a highly effective isolation exercise for the gluteus medius and hip abductors.
 By placing a band around the knees and opening the legs like a shell, you strengthen the muscles responsible for hip stability and knee alignment.
 This movement is often used in physical therapy and athletic training to prevent injuries and improve lower body mechanics during squats.